Oracle Licensing in Virtual Environments

 What are the cost implications of using Oracle on Hyper-V?

-Licensing every physical host can significantly increase costs, especially if the cluster is large.
+Licensing every physical host can significantly increase costs, especially for large clusters.
 Licensing requirements do not consider individual VM isolation.

 Yes, if every physical host and core in a Hyper-V cluster isn’t licensed correctly, you risk non-compliance, which can lead to significant financial penalties.